airaghidavide/website/content/Resume.md

 <h4>Consultant - LaCisa</h4>
 BI and Analytics

-Refactoring of the data flow of the logistic vehicles during the goods handling.
-The data is transmitted by the sensors mounted on the vehicles and is transformed by a VBA macro and stored into an on prem SQL Server DB.
+The installed sensors on the logistic vehicles send the data during the goods handling of each vehicle.
+Due to the huge amount of incoming data it's necessary to refactor the dataflow with a scalable solution converting the current ETL process performed in VBA to an automated pipeline in Azure Data Factory.
 <br>
 <br>Technologies: Microsoft SQL Server, Azure Data Factory, VBA, T-SQL